julienreszka/julienreszka/README.md

 Make sure that if there are defects, they have a workaround and they are in secondary features.

-Classify defects severity with "no_workaround" and "critical component" flags.
+Classify defects severity with "has_no_workaround" and "is_critical_component" flags.

 ### ~Fail Fast~